 Wrap around extension

-Guide To Wrap Around Extension
+Guide to Wrap Around Extension

-1. What is A Wrap Around Extension
+1. What is a Wrap Around Extension

 2. Planning Permission

-3. Regulations You Need To Know
+3. Regulations You Need to Know

 4. How Much Does It Cost

-5. Factors That Influence The Cost
+5. Factors That Influence the Cost

-What is A Wrap Around Extension
+What is a Wrap Around Extension

 wrap around extension, open plan living room

-This L shaped extension helps you to utilise the available space.
+This L-shaped extension helps you to utilise the available space.
 With proper structural calculations and space planning, you will create a perfect space.
 Also, you can execute this project regardless of whether you have a flat roof or have special plans for ground floor flats.

 Why choose one

-livign room with sofa and kitchen
+living room with sofa and kitchen

 A wraparound extension is a combination of side return and rear extension to offer an L-shaped space.
-This extension type utilises the side return, wasted space, and building out the back without eating up your garden.
+This extension type utilises the side return, wasted space, and building out the back without using up your garden.

 With the appropriate design and execution, you will get a bigger and beautified living space with a better connection to the garden.
 It's also an opportunity to bring more light into the centre of your home and improve the link with the outside space.
-You gain lots of extra space without eating up too much of your garden.
+You gain lots of extra space without using up too much of your garden.

 Ultimately, a wraparound extension is a good way to increase your living space.
 Besides, this extension type is flexible.
 It allows you to dramatically restructure your house and add new functional spaces.